Community Adult Literacy Program (CALP)

 The purpose of the CALP is to improve and promote literacy and adult learning in the Southeast Region.
 This CALC (Community Adult Learning Centre) is one of 21 operated under the South East Regional Adult Learning Board (SERALB) and is funded by the New Brunswick Department of Post-Secondary Education, Training and Labour.

-Inclusion Advocacy has one of the longest running Adult Literacy Programs in the area (approximately 20 years).
+Inclusion Advocacy has one of the longest running Adult Literacy Programs in the area (over 20 years).

 Serving Adults